trinhgiahuy/alien-shooter-template-rs/README.md

 # Alien shooter, Rust version

-This branch has been edited to run on an undetermined machine configuration.
+This branch has been edited to run on an undetermined linux machine configuration.
+See `standalone` for a version that runs on an undetermined machine configuration.
 See `master` branch for a version that runs at TC219.

 ## Setup